tomasharkema/nixos-nvidia-vgpu/README.md

       # GTX 980M -> Tesla M60
       # GTX 950M -> Tesla M10
     ```
-    If yours is not in this list or in the repo, you'll likely have to add support for your graphics card and compile the driver, please refer to [Compile your driver](#compile-your-driver).
+    If yours is not in this list or in the repo, you'll likely have to add support for your graphics card through `copyVGPUProfiles` option, please refer to [The official VGPU-Community-Drivers README](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher) for figuring out the right values for your graphics card.

+      - Use the option as shown in the module configuration options, for example:
+        ```nix
+        copyVGPUProfiles = {
+          "1f11:0000" = "1E30:12BA"; # RTX 2060 Mobile 6GB (is already supported in the repo)
+        };
+        ```
+        would generate the vcfgclone line:
+        ```sh
+        vcfgclone ${TARGET}/vgpuConfig.xml 0x1E30 0x12BA 0x1f11 0x0000
+        ```
+        The option adds vcfgclone lines to the patch.sh script of the vgpu-unlock-patcher.
+        They copy the vGPU profiles of officially supported GPUs specified by the attribute value ("1E30:12BA" in the example) to the video card specified by the attribute name ("1f11:0000" in the example).
+Not required when vcfgclone line with your GPU is already in the script.
+CASE-SENSETIVE, use UPPER case for the attribute value.
+Copy profiles from a GPU with a similar chip or at least architecture, otherwise nothing will work.
+See patch.sh for working vcfgclone examples.

 ### Tested in